cculianu/DonateSpareChange/README.md

 1. Download the [latest release](https://github.com/cculianu/DonateSpareChange/releases).
 2. Get the latest version of the Electron Cash (either release or code from github -- make sure it has the Plugin Manager that allows addition of plugins).
-3. Either select `add plugin` or drag the zip file onto the plugin manager window.
+3. From the Electron Cash application menu select `Tools -> Installed Plugins` and then click `Add Plugin`.
+Point the file dialog to the downloaded `donate_spare_change.zip`.
-4. It will be installed, and enabled.
+4. This plugin will then be installed and enabled.

 ## Security Warning ##